cruster86/rebrain-devops-task1/README.md

-This reopo contains default nginx config
+Repository contains nginx config.
+Starting from default version - v0.1.
+All further versions will be marked with appropriate tag.